worshamweb/rails8-kamal-aws-tutorial/AWS_SETUP_GUIDE.md

 4. Configure registry settings for your chosen Docker registry

 ### 4.2 Configure Secrets
-**Copy the secrets template to create your secrets configuration (run on your local machine in the Rails project directory):**
+**Copy the secrets template to create your secrets configuration (run on your LOCAL machine in the Rails project directory):**
 ```bash
 cp .kamal/secrets.example .kamal/secrets
 ```